North Carolina launches RenewNC, a single-family housing program in support of Helene recovery

 Step 4: Preconstruction and Construction.
 Homeowner moveout coordinated with contractor, then permitting, utility work, construction, and key turnover.

-Starting June 16, applications for RenewNC will be accepted online, over the phone, or in person.
+Applications for RenewNC are being accepted online, over the phone, or in person.

 RenewNC Application Service Center